MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M05L06_Approval_flow.md

 7. Click the back button.

-8. Click on the solution name located in the navigation breadcrumbs.
+8. Navigate back to the solution.

 9. Click **Publish All Customizations**.